lalogf/designing-interactive-devices/01-Lab-2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

+By changing the note durations.

 **b.
 What song is playing?**

+Star Wars Song.

 ## Part E. Make your own timer